Leadership Thought #410 – 22 Things You Could Do Wrong Today

 - Treating attractive people better than everyone else just because of the way they look;

-- Buying something you really don’t need;
+- Buying something you don’t need;

 - Lying or not telling someone how you honestly feel;